heyset/simple-mtg-builder/README.md

 ![Image preview of the app](preview/preview_01.png)

-The app can export the decks to plain text files, as well as saving them to .json files which can later be opened by it to further editing.
+The app can export the decks to plain text files, as well as saving them to .json files which can later be opened by it for further editing.

 ![Image preview of the text files generated](preview/preview_save.png)